 It’s a full room, about 25 people, mostly Australian but also a few people from the Asia Pacific region.
 The workshop is led by Rajesh Kripalani, a highly experienced IB educator and an invaluable member of the IB and history teacher community, both online and offline.

 Today Professor Jenny Gore came to our school to teach us about the Quality Teacher Model she has developed.
-The QT model emphasises “the importance of a strong pedagogical framework and adherence to effective professional development principles in systematically improving the quality of teaching”.
+The QT model emphasises “the importance of a strong pedagogical framework and adherence to effective professional development principles in systematically improving the quality of teaching”. a

 It was interesting to listen to Jenny and I am in no doubt that the QT model is very effective.
 The QT model provides 18 (!) elements of “quality teaching” and provides a method of scoring/ quantifying these.
 It means that a teacher’s practice is observed by other teachers and the lesson is then scored using the QT model’s coding scale.
 Continue reading